THE GALAPAGOS FINCH

 Scientific Name: Geospiza scandens

-2. Large Cactus Finch
+2. Large Galapagos Cactus Finch

-3. Sharp-beaked Ground Finch (or Vampire Finch)
+3. Sharp-beaked Ground Finch (or Galapagos Vampire Finch)

 Conservation Status: Least Concern